freeCodeCamp/guide/src/pages/c/if-statements/index.md

  * \>= is less than or equal to
  * <= is less than or equal to
 * We also have some logical operators, which allow us to chain together logical operations:
- * ! flips whether something is true or false
+ * ! is called NOT operator-It reverses the state of the operand
- * && joins two operations, making the overall operation true only if both halves are true
+ * && is clled AND operator-It returns true when both conditions are true
- * || joins two operations, making the overall operation true if one or both halves are true
+ * || is called OR operator-It returns true when at-least one of the condition is true